MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 ### Task 3 - Submit a request for the Global Admin role

-Now that the **PIM-Global-Administrators** group has been made eligible for the Global administrator role, the members of the group (in this case, Patti Fernandez) can be assigned the Global Administrator role using Microsoft Entra Privileged Identity Management.
+Now that the **PIM-Global-Administrators** group has been made eligible for the Global administrator role, the members of the group (one of which is Patti Fernandez) can be assigned the Global Administrator role using Microsoft Entra Privileged Identity Management.
 Holly wants to test out the PIM process in her pilot project.
 In this task, you will take on the role of Patti, who will submit a request to be assigned Global administrator role privileges.
 In the next task, Holly will review her request and approve it.

 **NOTE:** Companies can configure the PIM settings for Microsoft Entra roles, including the requirement for MFA during activation, justification requirements, and whether approval is needed to activate a role.
 Back in Task 1, you configured the PIM activation request process to require multifactor authentication (MFA) for the Global admin role.